ipwill/nodejs-auth-starter/README.md

 # nodejs-auth-starter
 A simple real-time user auth web app with built-in support for CSRF, Helmet, and JWT.
 This is useful for using as a starting point when building custom auth for NodeJS applications.
-The entire app loads new pages in real time and it was built with Node.js, Express, and vanilla JavaScript.
-The app stores data in SQLite, and bundles client-side code with Webpack.
-MailHog is used for local email testing.
+The app includes a frontend built with vanilla JavaScript and a backend server using Express.
+The app stores user data using a simple SQLite, and bundles client-side code with Webpack.
+2FA works using MailHog (testing purposes only) and all setup instructions can be found below.
+For actual use, a real mail server  must be setup for 2FA to work correctly.

 ![login-ss.png](images/login-ss.png)
 *login-ss.png*